solarisDigitalAssets/docs/docs/API_Guide.md

 Accounts have one of two different kinds, depending on the underlying Asset's type.
 It is either `BASE` when the Account belongs to a base Asset or `TOKEN` when the Account belongs to a token Asset.

+It is not possible to create Accounts for Assets of type `FIAT`!

 See: